kyma-project/cli/docs/gen-docs/kyma_alpha_create_module.md

       --insecure                        Use an insecure connection to access the registry.
       --mod-cache string                Specifies the path where the module artifacts are locally cached to generate the image.
 If the path already has a module, use the overwrite flag to overwrite it. (default "./mod")
   -n, --name string                     Override the module name of the kubebuilder project.
 If the module is not a kubebuilder project, this flag is mandatory.
+      --nameMapping string              Overrides the OCM Component Name Mapping.
+Allowed values: "urlPath" or "sha256-digest".
+This flag is optional. (default "urlPath")
   -o, --output string                   File to which to output the module template if the module is uploaded to a registry (default "template.yaml")
   -w, --overwrite                       overwrites the existing mod-path directory if it exists -p, --path string                     Path to the module contents. (default current directory)